yacucdeptrai/TheGioiSV/README.md

 - `WildLens-Model/` — Training code, ONNX export, and validation scripts.
 - `WildLens-App/` — MAUI mobile app that runs inference on the exported ONNX model.

+Note on generated folders/files:
+- During training, Ultralytics may create folders such as `WildLens-Model/scripts/train2` and `WildLens-Model/runs/detect/train*`.
+These contain training artifacts (plots, logs, `weights/best.pt`).
+They are safe to keep or delete and are not part of the source code.

 ---

 ## 1) WildLens-Model (Python / YOLOv8)